2018–19 Toronto Raptors season

 The 2018–19 Toronto Raptors season was the 24th season of the franchise in the National Basketball Association (NBA).
 During the off-season, the Raptors acquired small forward Kawhi Leonard from the San Antonio Spurs after trading franchise star DeMar DeRozan.
-The season ended with the franchise's first NBA Finals appearance and first NBA championship, ending the City of Toronto's, 27-year championship drought if not counting Toronto FC’s 2017 MLS championship or Toronto Argonauts multiple Grey Cup Championships.
+The season ended with the franchise's first NBA Finals appearance and first NBA championship, ending the City of Toronto's 26-year championship drought if not counting Toronto FC’s 2017 MLS championship or Toronto Argonauts multiple Grey Cup Championships.
 The Raptors were one of two teams to have an offense and defensive rating that both ranked in the top 5 of the NBA.
-This iteration of the Raptors is considered one of the most complete teams in NBA history.